psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 "For in this golden Land of Youth,
 All pleasures unconceived await thee,
 As thou shalt *know* in very sooth,
-Although these joys will never *sate* thee. "
+Although these joys will never *sate* thee."

 And more, I now present to thee,
 Gold-headed Niav my own daughter,
 Who that her consort thou wouldst be,
-For thee afar sped over the water. "
+For thee afar sped over the water."

 My thanks I tendered to the King,
 And to the Princess fair bowed loyal